-The Executive Board shall supervise and have charge of the details in
+The Executive Board shall supervise and have charge of the details

 Section 1.
 The property and funds

-of this association shall remain the property of said association, so
+of this association shall remain the property of said association,

-long as fifty (50) members in good standing so desire.
+so long as fifty (50) members in good standing so desire.

 Section 2.
 This association may

-affiliate with any other organization whenever it shall be to the best
+affiliate with any other organization whenever it shall be to the

-provided for amending these by laws.
+in the manner provided for amending these by laws.